 For the rarely seen wolverine, who make their dens underneath the winter snow, the evidence is mounting that the more humans and their machines, the fewer wolverines there are in an area.
 For the trout in the mountain streams and lakes, the threats are fuel spills from refilling stations serviced by truck in the middle of the mountains and sediment runoff from heavily-used mountain bike trails.

 The guiding policy on land use in the South Purcell backcountry, the Cranbrook West Recreation Management Strategy, bans helicopter-based recreation from all but a small area of the proposed tenure, the portion on the Kootenay Lake side of the mountains that was outside the strategy’s scope.
 More than a decade ago, the provincial government brought backcountry users and advocates together to hash out a hard-won compromise about which backcountry uses are allowed where—and they agreed that this place was too environmentally sensitive to allow any more helicopter access.
 This proposal brings into serious question the value of community groups’ participation in government-led public process.

 We’re lucky to have a large wilderness in our backyards that still gives grizzlies, caribou and wolverines room to roam with minimal human interference.
 It’s important to keep the southern Purcell wilderness intact.
 Any tenure application must demonstrate that it won’t have a negative impact on wildlife and wilderness.

 Read our full comments on Retallack’s proposal and on Northwest’s proposal.
-Submit your official comments on Northwest Mountain Experience’s proposal here by May 6 and on Retallack’s proposal here by June 13th.
+Submit your official comments on Retallack’s proposal here by July 15th.
+The comment period for Northwest’s proposal ended on May 6th.

 Header photo: Bruce Kirkby